Fresh, Colorful Summer Rolls

 - 1/2 English or hothouse seedless cucumber, ends discarded, partially peeled, seeded and sliced into 4-inch (10 cm) julienne strips

 - Thinly sliced red cabbage

-- 2 bunches scallions (about 12), green parts only
+- 2 (about 12) bunches scallions, green parts only

-- Assemble the Summer Rolls: Bring a large pot of water to a boil over high heat.
-Add bean thread noodles and allow water to return to a boil.
-Cook for about 3 minutes.
+Assemble the Summer Rolls: Bring a large pot of water to a boil over high heat.
+Add the vermicelli and allow water to return to a boil.
+Cook for about 3 minutes or until tender but al dente.
 Drain and set aside.

 And some bonus shots of that gorgeous bouquet.

 Peonies are my favorite!